burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. The representation of an object in memory is a sequence of bits.
 The representation does not have to include all the *bits*, but the size of an object is the number of *memory units* of memory it occupies.

-2. The amount occupied by one char character is taken as a memory unit.
+2. The amount occupied by one `char` character is taken as a memory unit.
 The number of bits in character is specified in the `CHAR_BIT` macro in C Language.
 All objects of the same type by C and C++ rules occupy the same amount of memory.
 In practice, however, one char is "always" one byte, i.e., the *8 bit* number.

 3. Computers are classified into two categories in the order of bytes in a word:

-    - *Right to left*, or *Little - Endian* - the address of a 32-bit word matches the address of its least significant byte (Examples of CPU architectures are Intel x86, Pentium)
+    - *Right to left* or *Little - Endian* - the address of a 32-bit word matches the address of its least significant byte (Examples of CPU architectures are Intel x86, Pentium)
     - *From left to right*, or *Big - Endian* - the address of a 32-bit word matches the address of its high-order byte (Motorola).

     Some systems support two modes at the same time.

 4. In some computers, data can be located in memory at any address; in others, alignment conditions are imposed on certain types.

 5. A typical data type to store the address to some object/data is a pointer.
 To store (or serialize the value of pointer) in some integer variable, you can use `uintptr_t`.
 The `uintptr_t` integer type was introduced in C99.
 The `uintptr_t` is sufficient to store a pointer to any data, but formally not to a function.

-6. A special value in C and in C++ called a null pointer equal to a null pointer constant.
+6. A special value in C and C++ called a null pointer equal to a null pointer constant.
 A null pointer can be converted to any other type of pointer.

 7. A null pointer in C and in C++ is: